CsorgoHugoSzigfrid/coding-task/readme.txt

 I also included the example data which is from the original task provider's site:

-The main program is "Bank OCR.py".
+The main program is "main.py".